 - What/who will we divest ourselves from?

 Each of the questions above will help you and your team members reflect on these shifts in the ways that are most tangible and relevant for your business or organization.
-Having these important conversations now is essential if we want to emerge at the end of 2022 feeling something akin to hope and optimism for the future.
+Having these important conversations now is essential if we want to emerge at the end of the year feeling something akin to hope and optimism for the future.

 For example, many organizations have yet to link executive bonuses to success in advancing company diversity, equity, and inclusion initiatives.
 There are a number of reasons for this, but the bottom line is that organizations that do not run the risk of sending the message to customers, employees, and shareholders that increasing diversity, equity, and inclusion are not strategic priorities.
 That can hurt the organization’s ability to generate revenue and increase its market share of an increasingly diverse customer base.

 Asking the five questions for the year ahead is hard, because they lift us out of the realm of simple metrics and measurable numbers on a spreadsheet, and challenge us to consider who we want to be as an organization in future years, not just what we will do as an organization.

 If you’d like to expand on ways to think about honoring your commitments, you can go deeper with The Four Containers.